-• How FRC audit quality results have shifted in 2024/25, including the widening gap between Tier 1 firms and the rest of the PIE market
+- How FRC audit quality results have shifted in 2024/25, including the widening gap between Tier 1 firms and the rest of the PIE market

-• Which specific audit areas generated the most findings (with ISA paragraph references) and where frequency dropped or increased
+- Which specific audit areas generated the most findings (with ISA paragraph references) and where frequency dropped or increased

-• What the FRC's SoQM inspection results reveal about quality management maturity outside the Big 4
+- What the FRC’s SoQM inspection results reveal about quality management maturity outside the Big 4

-• Why this is the last year of the tiered reporting system and what replaces it
+- Why this is the last year of the tiered reporting system and what replaces it

 Tier 1 results: the headline numbers

 The FRC reviewed 104 individual audits across the six Tier 1 firms (BDO, Deloitte, EY, Forvis Mazars, KPMG, PwC) in 2024/25.
 Of those, 86% were assessed as requiring no more than limited improvements.
-That's up from 74% in 2023/24, 76% in 2022/23, and 70% in 2020/21.
-Five-year trend is unambiguously positive.
+That’s up from 74% in 2023/24 and 70% in 2020/21.
+The five-year trend is unambiguously positive.

 ICAEW’s Quality Assurance Department reviewed 50 audits across the same firms, weighted toward higher-risk and complex non-PIE engagements.
 90% of those were graded good or generally acceptable.

-Deloitte, EY, KPMG, and PwC have all shown steady improvement over five years.
+Deloitte, EY, KPMG and PwC have all shown steady improvement over five years.
 Their audit quality results are, on average, at the highest level the FRC has recorded.
 Forvis Mazars more than doubled its positive outcome rate to 90% (nine of ten audits), up from 44% in the prior year.
-The FRC noted this as encouraging but cautioned it's too early to identify it as a trend.
+The FRC noted this as encouraging but cautioned it’s too early to identify it as a trend.

 BDO: the outlier

 BDO improved to 50% of audits requiring no more than limited improvements, up from 38% the prior year.
-But four of fourteen inspected audits were assessed as requiring significant improvements, double the prior year's count.
+But four of fourteen inspected audits were assessed as requiring significant improvements, double the prior year’s count.
 The FRC called this unacceptably high.
+This is the finding that generates the most review notes.

-For non-Big 4 firms watching from outside Tier 1, BDO's position matters.
-BDO is strategically important to the UK PIE market because it's the largest firm outside the Big 4.
-If BDO can't close the gap, the FRC's concern about a widening quality divide between the largest four firms and everyone else becomes harder to dismiss.
+For mid-tier firms watching from outside Tier 1, BDO’s position matters.
+BDO is strategically important to the UK PIE market because it’s the largest firm outside the Big 4.
+If BDO can’t close the gap, the FRC’s concern about a widening quality divide between the largest four firms and everyone else becomes harder to dismiss.

 Tier 2 and Tier 3: inconsistent quality persists